NiceColors/nicecolors_portfolio/README.md

 - The project uses Tailwind CSS for styling.
 You can customize the theme in the `tailwind.config.js` file.
 - Internationalization is handled by react-i18next.
 Locale files can be found in the `public/locales` directory.
 - Dark mode is implemented using next-themes.
 You can customize the color scheme in your components.

-## Deployment

-This project is ready to be deployed on Vercel, the platform from the creators of Next.js.
-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## License